ringcentral/integration-blog/_posts/2018-12-18-blog-a-more-complete-front-end-testing-strategy.md

 * Test writing costs and maintenance costs
 * Continuous refactoring risks

-I think a better test strategy should be as common as possible with the above items.
+I think a better test strategy should be as consistent as possible with the above items.

 In the general testing strategy mentioned above, E2E can override more AC conditions, but usually it runs less frequently; IT is run more frequently than E2E, but IT often includes an integrated app in almost the entire system, which is often more bloated in this case, and UT typically accounts for a larger proportion of such this strategy, although the logical coverage is good, but in a large refactoring usually UT will also change, of course, most of these UT is not too much of a problem.